-This is an interesting time for the database world and there are some inevitable questions arising from where this change has come from.
+So this is an interesting time for the database world and there are some inevitable questions arising from where these change have come from.
 Certainly it would seem that the database field has not been serving us, the customers, sufficiently well.
 If it were these new products would be unlikely to exist.
 Behind this likely sits a more fundamental change in our needs.
 The internet has been an obvious contributory factor but there is likely more to this change than simply the need to scale.
 Joe Hellerstein, something of a guru in the database field, called this out more than a decade ago, and his words make interesting reading today with provocative, if informal, comments like:

 “Databases are commoditized and cornered … to slow-moving, evolving, structure-intensive apps that require schema evolution”

 The companies that innovate, in the Christiansen sense, tend to operate in smaller, niche markets that are less well served; markets that tolerate the rough edges that new products inevitably have.
 These innovations often pre-empt changes in the mainstream.
 If and when shifts occur the mainstream incumbents can be left lacking the expertise they need to compete.